-Needless to say, the aforementioned terms are not well-defined, nor do I think that I can provide such a definition.10 Thus, I suggest to view me as a classifier that is unable to formulate the classification rule that it is using.
-Furthermore, the classification rule (whether explicit or implicit) is quite subjective (although far, I believe, from being arbitrary).
-A good defense to raise here is
+Needless to say, the aforementioned terms are not well-defined, nor do I think that I can provide such a definition.12 Thus, I suggest to view me as a classifier that is unable to formulate the

-9I expect that my last two assertions may face some opposition within the TOC community, which is not used to pay attention to the social aspects of its activity.
+11I expect that my last two assertions may face some opposition within the TOC community, which is not used to pay attention to the social aspects of its activity.
 The underlying claim here is that the TOC community should not be viewed as a collection of individuals and/or of abstract ideas, but rather as a social group.
 As a social group, it is subject to group dynamics, which includes socialization and conformity.
 In particular, values and norms expressed in a main selective forum of this group are viewed by most of the group's members as correct (i.e., representing the group's values and norms, that is, the group's expectations from its members).
 This accounts for Effect (1).
 Regarding Effect (2), I think that the conference's PC and reviewers are to be conceptualized as its selected officials, and as such they are likely to react (typically unconsciously (!)) to conformity or deviation from the group's values and norms (i.e., apply positive sanctions towards conformity and negative sanctions towards deviation).
 Note that I do not claim that the activity of the PC and the reviewers reduces to such sanctions, but I do claim that social sanctioning (w.r.t the relevant behavior) is a factor in accepting works for publication.
 (The relevant behavior here is choosing research topics that are widely considered interesting and providing motivational statements that are considered adequate.
 Also, let me stress that unconscious (rather than conscious) sanctioning is a well-known social phenomenon.)